datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 a little inefficient to walk the same path in two separate tries, and it would be helpful if we can do this only once for at least some part of the key.
-On the other, there is a concurrency chokepoint at the root of this structure, because whenever a deletion actually finds live data to remove in an in-memory trie, to achieve atomicity of the operation we need to prepare and swap snapshots for the two full tries, which can waste work and limits caching efficiency.
+On the other, there is a concurrency chokepoint at the root of this structure, because whenever a deletion actually finds live data to remove in an in-memory trie, to achieve atomicity of the operation we need to prepare and swap snapshots for the two full tries, which can also waste work and limits caching efficiency.

 In Cassandra we use partitions as the unit of consistency, and also the limit that range deletions are not allowed to cross.
 It is natural, then, to split the live and deletion branches at the partition level rather than at the trie root.